JuliaReach - Summer of Code

 Expected Results.
 Specific tasks may include: problem-specific heuristics for hybrid systems; API for time-varying input sets; flowpipe underapproximations.
 The code is to be documented, tested, and evaluated in benchmarks.
 Integration with ModelingToolkit.jl can also be considered if there is interest.

 Recommended Skills.
 Familiarity with Julia and Git/GitHub is mandatory.
-Familiarity with LazySets and ReachabilityAnalysis is also required.
+Familiarity with LazySets and ReachabilityAnalysis is welcome but not required.

 Mentors: Marcelo Forets, Christian Schilling.